-Where federal regulators are responsible for overseeing on a substantive basis the financial condition of an enterprise as in the case of banks and savings and loans reports on internal controls may be an important tool in such oversight.
+Where federal regulators are responsible for overseeing on a substantive basis the financial condition of an enterprise, as in the case of banks and savings and loans, reports on internal controls may be an important tool in such oversight.
 Where, as in the case of public companies, federal regulation is focused on full and fair disclosure to investors, the issue is whether a public report by a company's auditors on internal controls will materially improve disclosure to investors.
-Under generally accepted auditing standards, independent auditors currently are required to design their audits to provide reasonable assurance of detecting misstatements that are material to the financial statements.29 As discussed above, the FCPA requires maintenance of a system of internal controls.
-The likelihood of an auditor's reporting on management's assessment of an entity's internal control structure being substantially more effective than an audit of the financial statements in preventing and detecting management fraud is open to question.
-Likewise it is unclear why or how the management of a registrant will understand better the risks inherent in derivative and cash instruments if it is required to report publicly on the effectiveness of the registrant's internal controls and its independent auditor is required to examine and publicly report on management's assertion about the registrant's internal controls.
+Under generally accepted auditing standards, independent auditors currently are required to design their audits to provide reasonable assurance that misstatements that are material to the financial statements will be detected.31 As discussed above, the FCPA requires maintenance of a system of internal controls.
+It is questionable whether an auditor's report on management's assessment of an entity's internal control structure would be substantially more effective than an audit of the financial statements in preventing and detecting management fraud.
+Likewise, it is unclear why or how the management of a public company will understand better the risks inherent in derivative and cash instruments if it is required to report publicly on the effectiveness of its internal controls and the company's independent auditor is required to examine and publicly report on management's assertion about them.

-Investors will be better served by improved disclosure and accounting of a registrant's derivative and other risk management activities.
-Such enhanced public reporting will not only better inform investors, but also help assure that auditors, as well as management, carefully review the information provided, and assure that adequate controls are in place with respect to the activities required to be disclosed.
+Investors will be better served by improved disclosure and accounting of the public company's derivative and other risk management activities.
+Such enhanced public reporting will better inform investors, assure that auditors and management will carefully review the information provided, and promote the implementation of adequate controls with respect to the activities required to be disclosed.